How To Write A Wedding Speech: Advice From The Experts

 Alongside the specific forms that each institution will require, there are some blanket documents that you should definitely have to hand initially.

-Marriage Certificate: If you’re changing your name after getting married, you’ll need your original marriage certificate as evidence of your name change.
+A) Marriage Certificate/Civil Partnership Certificate: If you’re changing your surname to that of your other half’s or double-barrelling surnames.
+You’ll need at least 1 copy original marriage certificate as evidence of your name change.

-Proof of Identity: You’ll typically require a valid UK passport, UK driving license, or another government-issued photo ID as proof of your identity.
+Proof of Identity: For any in person requests (normally banks), you’ll typically require a valid UK passport, UK driving license, or another government-issued photo ID as proof of your identity.

-Proof of Address: Some organizations may request proof of your current address.
+Proof of Address: Some organisations may request proof of your current address.
 You can usually provide utility bills, council tax statements, or a bank statement as evidence of your address.

 Okay so, you’ve probably had a bit of an information overload, but don’t worry we’re here to help.